openmobilityfoundation/mobility-data-specification/mds.md

 | `vehicle_id` | UUID |  | Used for accessing vehicle operations API's  |

-## deregister-vehicle
+## remove-vehicle

-The DeRegisterVehicle  API is used to deregister a vehicle from the fleet.
+The remove-vehicle  API is used to deregister a vehicle from the fleet.

-INPUT
+Endpoint: `remove-vehicle`

+Request Type: `POST`

+Body:

 | Field | Type     | Required/Optional | Other |
 | ----- | -------- | ----------------- | ----- |